Gilgo Beach serial killings: FBI involvement

-Identification of remains through genealogy

-In June 2019, a proposal was made to use genetic genealogy to identify the unidentified victims and possibly the killer in the Gilgo Beach case.
-On May 28, 2020 "Jane Doe No. 6" was identified as Valerie Mack, who also went by the name of Melissa Taylor.
-On August 4, 2023 "Jane Doe No. 7" was revealed to be Karen Vergata, whose identity had been established during 2022.

 Person of interest

-On September 12, 2017 Suffolk County prosecutor Robert Biancavilla said that John Bittrolff, a Suffolk County resident convicted of murdering two sex workers and suspected in the murder of a third, may have committed some of the Gilgo Beach murders.
-Biancavilla said that Bittrolff was likely responsible for the deaths of other women and that there were similarities between the Gilgo Beach crime scenes and Bittrolff's known murders, for which he was convicted in May 2017 and sentenced in September.
+On September 12, 2017, Suffolk County prosecutor Robert Biancavilla said that John Bittrolff, a Suffolk County resident convicted of murdering two sex workers and suspected in the murder of a third, may have committed some of the Gilgo Beach murders.
+Biancavilla said that Bittrolff was likely responsible for the deaths of other women and that there were similarities between the Gilgo Beach crime scenes and Bittrolff's known murders, for which he was convicted in May 2017 and sentenced in September of that year.

 Bittrolff was arrested in 2014 after his DNA was found on the bodies of two murder victims, Rita Tangredi and Colleen McNamee, whose bodies were found in 1993 and 1994, respectively.
 The match had been made through DNA submitted by his brother, who was convicted in 2013 on an unrelated case.
 Bittrolff was convicted in May 2017 of these murders, and in September sentenced to consecutive terms of 25 years for each murder.
 The Suffolk County police did not comment on the prosecutor's statement due to the active homicide investigation of the Gilgo Beach murders.
 Bittrolff's attorney rejected the prosecutor's assertion.

 Bittrolff lived in Manorville, where the torsos of Gilgo Beach victims Jessica Taylor and Valerie Mack were recovered.
 The adult daughter of Rita Tangredi was also the best friend of Melissa Barthelemy, one of the Gilgo Beach victims.

-Suspect indicted

-Between July 2023 and December 2024, architect Rex Heuermann was indicted in relation to the murders of Amber Lynn Costello, Megan Waterman, Melissa Barthelemy, Maureen Brainard-Barnes, Sandra Costilla, Jessica Taylor, and Valerie Mack.